Looking to dine by the water? We’ve rounded up the best beachside and seaview restaurants in Hong Kong.

 We can always do with a break from the city’s chaos, and there’s no better place than the beach.
-Soak in the sun, sea and sand, and then make your way to these beachside restaurants and bars that’ll transport you miles away from the hustle and bustle, without sacrificing on delicious food and drinks.
+Soak in the sun, sea and sand, and then make your way to these al fresco beachside restaurants and bars that’ll transport you miles away from the hustle and bustle, without sacrificing on delicious food and drinks.
 What more could you ask for?

 For a luxurious beachside experience, stop by Bathers (formerly known as The Beach House) in South Lantau.
 We love the open air and uninterrupted sea views here, matched with tasty grilled goodies and fresh seafood.

 Sassy Tip: On weekends and public holidays, Bathers opens up its one-stop fish and chip shop, Mr Chipper – a must for the quintessential beach experience.

 Located at the former Mavericks restaurant space at Pui O, Treasure Island Beach Club comes complete with a sun terrace and bar, as well as a menu of tasty vegetarian and vegan dishes.
 Listen to live music, grab a drink and enjoy Pui O’s legendary pink sunset.
-Remember, Treasure Island Beach Club is only open from Friday to Sunday, as well as public holidays!
+Remember, the restaurant is only open from Friday to Sunday, as well as public holidays!